12:01 P.M.: 1993 film

 12:01 is an adaptation of the same short story, produced as a television movie in 1993.
 It stars Helen Slater, Jonathan Silverman, Jeremy Piven, and Martin Landau, and it originally aired on the Fox Network in the United States.
-In this version, Silverman’s character, Barry Thomas, keeps reliving the same 24-hour period (which in this case restarts at one minute past midnight, rather than midday as in the other versions).
+In this version, Silverman's character, Barry Thomas, keeps reliving the same 24-hour period (which in this case restarts at one minute past midnight, rather than midday as in the other versions).
 Slater plays his romantic interest, and Piven provides comic relief as his best friend.
-This version differs from the short film in that it features a much lighter and more comedic tone, and that the protagonist ultimately finds a way to correct the time loop over the course of the film.
+This version differs from the short film in that it features a much lighter and more comedic tone, and the protagonist ultimately finds a way to correct the time loop over the course of the film.
 This version was released on DVD in the United States on November 28, 2006.